psi-consortium/psi/doc/PSI/PSI-ICD/schema/ConstraintRef.md

 # ConstraintRef

-Constraint reference.
-The Constraint resource represents a policy/rule applied to an entity or entity spec.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | Yes |